n1k0/nicolas.perriault.net/pages/code/2012/gandi-standard-ssl-certificate-nginx.md

 > The process will create 2 files: a public `.csr` file, and a private `.key` file which you must absolutely keep private.

-**Note:** *Alas, you won't be able to extend your certicate to all possible subdomains using a wildcard as it is [only supported starting with their *«Pro»* offer](http://wiki.gandi.net/questions/fr/ssl/csr/multi-domaine-non-accepte).*
+**Note:** *Alas, you won't be able to extend your certificate to all possible subdomains using a wildcard as it is [only supported starting with their *«Pro»* offer](http://wiki.gandi.net/questions/fr/ssl/csr/multi-domaine-non-accepte).*

 Have a coffee.